Climdyn/qgs/documentation/source/files/model_description.rst

   * De Cruz, L., Demaeyer, J. and Vannitsem, S. (2016). *The Modular Arbitrary-Order Ocean-Atmosphere Model: MAOOAM v1.0*, Geosci.
 Model Dev., **9**, 2793-2808. `doi:10.5194/gmd-9-2793-2016 <https://doi.org/10.5194/gmd-9-2793-2016>`_

-The shallow-water ocean can in principle be used alone, but it is not implemented for the moment.
+The shallow-water ocean can in principle be used as a stand-alone model, but this is not implemented for the moment.
 More developments are yet to come, see the Forthcoming developments section below.

 Components description